Back to Blog

 The Amazon Effect

-Younger buyers expect the "Amazon experience"—instant information, no sales pitch required.
+Younger buyers expect the "Amazon experience": instant information, no sales pitch required.
 Only 14% of Gen Z are truly "price sensitive" (vs. 3% of those over 56).
-They're not looking for cheap.
-They're looking for easy.
+They're looking for easy, not cheap.

 The Tire-Kicker Myth